colonyos/colonies/README.md

 ![ColonyOSLogo](docs/images/ColonyOsLogoNoShaddow2.png)

 # What is Colonies?
-Colonies is an open-source framework designed to facilitate seamless execution of computational workloads across platforms, e.g. cloud, edge, devices, or High-Performance Computing (HPC), thereby creating so-called *compute continuums*.
+Colonies is an open-source framework designed to facilitate seamless execution of computational workloads across platforms, e.g. cloud, edge, devices, or High-Performance Computing (HPC), creating so-called *Compute Continuums*.

 At its core, Colonies provides a **distributed runtime environment**, called a **Colony**, consisting of a network of loosely connected **Executors**.
 Executors are distributed microservices that can easily integrate with any third-party application or system.
 They can be implemented in any language and run anywhere on the Internet, e.g. on supercomputers or in a web browser on a smart phone.